MattiP99/rt2-assignment1/ReadMe.md

 It provides:

-	-	Three buttons for chosing the right modality of interaction
+	-	Three buttons for choosing the right modality of interaction
 	-	A plot representing the laser scanner
 	-	A plot representing the the robot position in the environment
 	-	An output for counting the number of targets reached